sergioventurini/stepp/README.md

 *Note:* the mlib file provided has been compiled using Stata 15.

-As a reference, you can refer to the following paper:
+As a reference, you can refer to the following seminal paper, as well as to those referred to in the `stepp` command documentation:

 [Bonetti M., Gelber R.D.
 Patterns of treatment effects in subsets of patients in clinical trials.
 Biostatistics 2004; 5(3):465-481.](https://academic.oup.com/biostatistics/article/5/3/465/310199)